CodeChron/fullstack-js-with-meteor-react-docs/add_styling.md

 export const AppLayout = (props) => <div id="app-container">{props.content(props)}</div>
 ```

 (You might be wondering why we are not naming this component "AppContainer" to be consistent.
-This is, in part, due to that we will soon be creating data containers, and would then end up with components of the same name.)
+This is, in part, due to that we will soon be creating a data container that will wrap around this component, called AppContainer.)

 This is just a foundation.
 We'll add more styling as we build the app itself.